M.A. IN MEDICAL SCIENCES: Application Questions

 You must take the MCAT.
 The absolute minimum score for consideration is 25.
 Applications with lower MCAT scores will not be reviewed and exceptions will not be made.
 Other test scores are not used in admission deliberations.

-We gladly accept relevant updates (additional transcripts, new MCAT scores, letters of recommendation) to your file at firstname.lastname@example.org.
+We gladly accept relevant updates (additional transcripts, new MCAT scores, letters of recommendation) to your file.
+Please forward any updates to firstname.lastname@example.org.

 Yes.
 The Stritch School of Medicine, although part of Loyola University Chicago, is a separate School.
 They cannot legally release your application information to us.

 Full or partial tuition scholarships based primarily on need may be available.
-A separate application form is mailed to accepted applicants.
+A separate MAMS scholarship application is sent to accepted & enrolled applicants only.
 In addition to need, the applicant’s service record in clinical volunteering, social justice activities, and academic performance will be considered in the final decision.
 Candidates applying for scholarships need to complete their full financial aid application.
 All applicants need to complete the FAFSA (http://www.fafsa.ed.gov/)to determine their financial need.
-Please visit http://www.luc.edu/finaid/graduate.shtml for financial aid and loan information.
-Completed applications (including the scholarship application form) received prior to May 15th are given priority during award deliberations.
-Scholarship awards are usually made by the first week in August.
+Please visit http://www.luc.edu/finaid/graduate.shtml for additional financial aid and loan information.
+MAMS scholarship applications that are returned prior to May15th are given priority during award deliberations.

 No, the M.A. in Medical Sciences program is housed in the Department of Biology and the Graduate School at the Lakeshore campus.
 When applying online, do not link to graduate programs at the Loyola University Medical Center.